danielzeitler/PHP-MVC-Blog/README.md

 # PHP MVC Blog

-More infos soon about key features of the blogging application.
+More infos soon about the key features of the blogging application.